 |Monthly Plan||$35||500 Minutes, overage 10¢/min||unlimited domestic and international||unlimited||non-smartphones only|

-AT&T stores charge $10 for a SIM although this is generally waived if combined with an airtime purchase.
+AT&T stores charge $10 for a SIM although the charge is often waived if combined with an airtime purchase.
 There is a 0.20 to $1.50 monthly 911 fee charged in some states in addition to applicable state sales taxes.

 International calling and messaging:

-There's also a $10/month Mexico Long Distance Plus package can be added to $50 and $60 monthly plans only.
+There's also a $10/month Mexico Long Distance Plus package that can be added to $45 and $60 monthly plans only.
 It includes 1000 minutes of calling to cell phones and landlines in Mexico, Canada, India, China and several other countries and to landlines in over 50 countries (list of countries).

 Unlimited international texts to 100 countries (list) are included with the monthly and $2 daily plans.
 On pay as you go international texts are 25¢ each to send and 20¢ to receive.